 Start sketching out your garden plan.

 You can see a sketch of my medicine wheel and the plants I chose here.
 I planted the Goldenseal and Comfrey roots last fall.
+I bought them from Strictly Medicinal Seeds.
 Hopefully the chickens didn’t dig them up completely.
 (I really need a fence around it to keep the chickens, pheasants, rabbits and deer out.)
 I plan on starting the rest of the seeds in February so they will be ready to plant out in the spring.
 I am in Zone 5 so you might adjust the timeframe before or after me according to your planting zone.

 Looking Ahead in February